 Learn To Validate Your Own Feelings

 The biggest wound created in the child of a narcissistic mother is caused by emotional abandonment.
-Any time we were upset as a child our mother couldn't tolerate our free expression of emotion and responded by shutting us down with punishment or by abandoning us.
-Had she given us the empathy that we needed we would have felt validated, our feeling would have passed and we would have grown up feeling loved.
-But narcissists aren't able to offer empathy because to do so would trigger their unhealed pain and cause a shame attack.
+Narcissistic parents are often unable to distinguish their own emotions from the emotions of others, leading to emotional enmeshment that can persist long into adulthood.
+Any time we were upset as a child our mother couldn't tolerate our free expression of emotion and responded by shutting us down with punishment or abandonment.
+Had she given us the empathy that we needed to soothe our childhood emotional distress we would have felt validated, our feeling would have passed and we would have grown up feeling loved.
+Narcissists aren't able to offer empathy because to do so would trigger their unhealed pain and cause a shame attack.

-As a result we got abandoned emotionally when in most need of support.
+As a result we got abandoned emotionally when we really needed of emotional support.

 To heal emotional abandonment we need to learn to validate our own feelings as an adult.
 Whatever we feel is normal, natural and OK.
 Whether it be rage, anger, sadness, fear, guilt, lust, happiness, joy, disgust; it's all normal, and it's useful information from our subconscious once we learn to trust our feelings.
 We need more than just an intellectual understanding of this idea: we need to really feel deep down that all our feelings are worthwhile, even the unpleasant ones.
-This is a hard road to travel alone, and I found it essential to have several therapists that I felt truly safe around to help me learn to identify and validate my feelings.
+This is a hard road to travel alone, and the challenge when first learning to express and validate our feelings is dealing with the backlog of unexpressed emotional pain from childhood that creates emotional reactions out of proportion to our adult circumstances.
+I found it essential to have several therapists that I felt truly safe around to help me learn to identify, validate and express my feelings.

 Find An Outlet For Your Anger and Rage

 Narcissistic mothers generally shut down their children's anger because they can't tolerate anything that they aren't in control of.
-As a result, we tend to internalise a lot of rage and can end up suffering from depression and anxiety later in life.
+As a result, we tend to internalise a lot of rage and can end up suffering from depression and anxiety later in life; often without understanding why.
 It didn't feel safe to express my anger as a child because of the punitive way my mother responded, so I learned to suck it up instead; which also made me an easy target for bullies.
 Then I continued to carry this bad habit into adulthood.

 Find an outlet for your rage, such as sport, therapy or a creative pursuit like music, writing or art.
 Learn to harness the energy of your anger and turn it into assertiveness that will get your adult needs met.